 The graphic shows the proportion of women in the STEM area in Germany.
 The data for other regions, e.g., UK, does not differ significantly.
-The ratio of women in STEM area is well below 50%.
+Although increasing, the ratio of women in STEM area is well below 50%.
 Therefore, it is difficult to achieve gender parity in our technical departments (which covers most of our workforce).

 On the other hand, the company is committed to increasing the percentage of women working in our company.
 One of the ways this can be achieved is by engaging with girls at schools regarding technical and engineering (STEM) studies.
 This goal is followed by the Girls' Day in Germany that ADVA actively participated in the recent years.

-After the 2020 Girls' Day was omitted due to Covid-19, 2021 saw a virtual, cross-location event in April.
-In our case, some first insights into the use of artificial intelligence for graphics processing were given.
-There was also a practical part, since we sent small electronics kits to the participating schoolgirls in advance.
-This allowed to conduct various experiments with circuitry that contained resistors and LEDs.
+After two years, the Girls' Day took place physically again in April 2022.
+ADVA supported this at our sites in Meiningen and Berlin.
+Here, first insight was given in our doing as an international ICT vendor.